KyleOndy/kyleondy.com/provider/pages/about.markdown

 ---
 title: A little about Kyle
 subtitle: What Do They Know?
 Do They Know Things??
 Let's Find Out!
-updated: 2017-10-03 22:10:32
+updated: 2017-10-03
 ---

-This is the personal website of Kyle Ondy,a software developer current living in New Jersery.
+This is the personal website of Kyle Ondy,a software developer current living in New Jersey.
-My main intresets are in functional programming, automation,  and math, so I mainly write about those.
+My main interests are in functional programming, automation, and math, so I mainly write about those.

 Profile
 -------